Methodology · Find › Prove › Fix

 Three phases, each building on the evidence of the last.
 No phase is a black box — every step produces an artifact the next phase consumes.

-A scoped, authorized discovery pass turns external posture into an evidence set: algorithms, certificates, and HNDL-exposed traffic become a Cryptographic Bill of Materials, not a guess.
+A scoped, authorized discovery pass turns external posture into an evidence set: algorithms, certificates, HNDL-exposed traffic, and CBOM-ready inventory.

 QSolve